noplanman/ansible-role-tor/README.md

 ---

-:rocket: Development has moved to **[git.feneas.org]**.
+:rocket: Development has moved to **[gitlab.com]**.

-(The repository on GitHub is only a mirror, so fork on Feneas to contribute.
+(The repository on GitHub is only a mirror, so fork on GitLab to contribute.
 No registration needed, just sign in with your GitHub account.)

 ---